 The Prostate Cancer Foundation (PCF) is the world’s leading philanthropic organization funding and accelerating prostate cancer research.
 Founded in 1993, PCF has raised more than $615 million and provided funding to more than 2,000 research programs at nearly 200 cancer centers and universities.
 The PCF global research enterprise now extends to 19 countries.
 PCF advocates for greater awareness of prostate cancer and more efficient investment of governmental research funds for transformational cancer research.
 Its efforts have helped produce a 20-fold increase in government funding for prostate cancer.

 Union for International Cancer Control

-Union for International Cancer Control (UICC) is a membership organisation that exists to help the global health community accelerate the fight against cancer.
-Founded in 1933 and based in Geneva, UICC’s growing membership of over 900 organisations across 155 countries, features the world’s major cancer societies, ministries of health, research institutes and patient groups.
+Union for International Cancer Control (UICC) is a membership organization that exists to help the global health community accelerate the fight against cancer.
+Founded in 1933 and based in Geneva, UICC’s growing membership of over 900 organizations across 155 countries, features the world’s major cancer societies, ministries of health, research institutes and patient groups.
 Together with its members, key partners, the World Health Organization, World Economic Forum and others, UICC is tackling the growing cancer crisis on a global scale.

 American Society for Reproductive Medicine

 The American Society for Reproductive Medicine was founded by a small group of fertility experts who met in Chicago in 1944.
 Distinguished members of ASRM have led the development of the field of reproductive medicine.
 They were the first physicians to perform many of the standard procedures used by fertility specialists today, including donor insemination and in vitro fertilization; they have developed new approaches to contraception and ovulation induction that are still in use; and they have helped form key legislation and fought for reproductive rights when public policy in reproductive matters did not exist.